 - Is it possible to negotiate for a reduced charge or the elimination of one or more charges?

 - What can you reasonably expect from a plea deal based on the circumstances of your case?

 Won’t I Be Convicted if I Committed a Crime?

 No, the fact that you committed a crime does not necessarily mean that you will be convicted in court.
 When facing criminal charges, you should not assume anything, but rather you should make informed decisions based on an experienced defense lawyer’s advice.

 Several factors can lead to a not-guilty verdict, even in cases where the defendant took the steps necessary to commit a crime.
 For example, if the police violated your Fourth Amendment rights (i.e., by conducting an unlawful search or seizure), then the prosecution’s evidence against you might be inadmissible.
 Or, if the prosecutor’s office violated your rights by withholding exculpatory evidence, this could lead to a not-guilty verdict as well.
 In all cases, the prosecution has the burden of proving the defendant’s guilt beyond a reasonable doubt; and, if it cannot meet this burden, then no sentence can be imposed.

 What Are My Chances of Avoiding a Guilty Verdict in South Carolina?

 Your chances of avoiding a guilty verdict depend entirely on the circumstances of your particular case.
 In some cases, the options for seeking to avoid a conviction will be fairly limited; in others, there will be numerous defenses available.
 To determine how best to approach your defense, you will need to discuss the details of your case with an experienced defense lawyer.

 Regardless of your case’s facts, if you are thinking about pleading guilty, you should speak with a lawyer first.
 At Deaton Law Firm, we offer free consultations, and we are more than happy to help you make an informed decision about how to deal with your criminal case.
-To discuss your options with North Charleston criminal defense lawyer Rad S. Deaton in confidence, contact us today.
+To discuss your options with North Charleston criminal attorney Rad S. Deaton in confidence, contact us today.